Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 The criticality test in Step 1 is inspired by state-of-the-art trust-region algorithms in derivative-free optimization.
 The aim is to keep the radius of the trust region comparable to some measure of stationarity in order for the surrogate model to become more accurate as the iterates get closer to a stationary point.
 The update of the trust-region radius in Step 1 forces it to converge to zero, hence defining a natural stopping criterion for this class of methods \citep{Conn2009}.
 In the presence of constraints, stationarity of the cost function may be substituted by Lagrangian stationarity or, alternatively, a reduced-gradient condition with:

 where the columns of ${\bf N}^k\in\mathbb{R}^{n_u\times(n_u-n_{g,{\rm a}})}$ form an orthogonal basis of the nullspace of the active constraint gradients at ${\bf u}^k$.
 However, it is better to treat this step as optional in a practical RTO setup, e.g. by allowing $\mu\to\infty$.
 This is because convergence of the trust-region radius to zero might hinder an RTO system's capability to react to process disturbances in order to track a time-varying optimum.
+This is also the reason why the main iteration loop in Algorithm~\ref{alg:MA-GP-TR} does not specify a termination criterion.

 Apart from updating the trust region, both the data sets and the GP modifiers are updated at Steps 7 and 8, irrespective of whether the step ${\bf d}^{k+1}$ is accepted or not.
-The default strategy herein is to keep all of the past iterates and reconstruct the GPs by fitting all of their respective hyperparameters.
+The default strategy herein is to keep all of the past iterates and reconstruct the GPs by fitting all of their respective hyperparameters, in the manner of a global surrogate model.
 In order to prevent overfitting and numerical difficulties in constructing the GPs, \citet{Ferreira2018} proposed to keep a limited number of historical records in the input-output data set.
 This subset could comprise the $N$ most recent iterates or the $N$ nearest-neighbors to the next operating point ${\bf u}^{k+1}$.
 The former is akin to a forgetting strategy that is suitable for the tracking of a changing optimum, while the latter might be more appropriate to precisely locate a steady optimum.
 Moreover, the current iterate ${\bf u}^{k+1}$ need not be included in ${\bf U}^{k+1}$ should it be within a given radius of an existing point in ${\bf U}^{k}$, or ${\bf u}^{k+1}$ could be substituted for an existing nearby point in ${\bf U}^{k+1}$ instead.
 The computational burden of reconstructing the GPs at each iteration could furthermore be eased upon updating the covariance matrix at certain iterations only \citep{Rasmussen2006}.
 Another key RTO design decisions is whether to identify the measurement noise variance $\sigma_\nu^2$ alongside the other GP hyperparameters (cf. Section~\ref{sec:GP}), or to use an a priori noise variance provided by the sensor manufacturer or estimated from historical data.
 This discussion is deferred until the numerical analysis in Section~\ref{sec:analysis}.

 \paragraph{Convergence and Performance Aspects}